 Vegan meringue is just one of the awesome uses for aquafaba – the juice that you’d normally drain and toss from cooked beans.
 This discovery is kind of revolutionizing vegan cooking, and it’s beautiful.

 Aquafaba seems to be the name the vegan community has landed on for bean juice.
 It certainly has a better ring to it than bean juice, doesn’t it?
-The liquid from certain types of canned beans has the right balance of proteins to do a lot of the things that eggs do in a recipe.
+The liquid from certain canned beans has the right balance of proteins to do a lot of the things that eggs do in a recipe.
 Folks have been using it to make all kinds of vegan meringue recipes: pies, cookies, cakes.
 But there are some other cool ways to use this stuff, too.

 I have shared a couple of my own recipes using aquafaba, and there are so many ways to use this stuff.
 It’s a brand new discovery, so folks are still testing, experimenting, and creating amazing vegan recipes with this all natural, inexpensive egg replacer.

 You can use the liquid from canned or home cooked beans to make aquafaba.
 I’ve been seeing the best results from chickpeas and white beans, but folks have also used red bean and pinto bean liquid to replace eggs.
 I hear mixed things about black bean liquid.
 The problem there may be the liquid or that black beans yield less liquid per can.

 The quick and dirty for making aquafaba egg replacer: For things like cookies, cakes, and breads, 3 tablespoons of chickpea or white bean juice is all you need to replace an egg.
 I used aquafaba as an egg replacer in my waffle iron brownies recipe.
 You guys, it worked like a charm!
 For this use, you don’t even need to beat the liquid.
 Just add it straight.